Disability (Rehab) – Papua New Guinea

 Joylin

-Please send your New Year’s gift today to help transform the lives of children with disabilities, like Joylin, living in Papua New Guinea…
+Please send your gift today to help transform the lives of children with disabilities, like Joylin, living in Papua New Guinea…

 Your gift will be multiplied x5 by the New Zealand Government Aid Programme!